hack-technicolor/hack-technicolor/docs/Unlock Functionality.md

 /etc/init.d/nginx restart
 ```

-### Speeding up VDSL sync times
+## Speeding up VDSL sync times

+!!! note "Firmware 16.3"
-**NB: Firmware version 16.3.x works the best in terms of xDSL sync and compatibility.
-Use if available**
+    Firmware version 16.3.x works the best in terms of xDSL sync and compatibility.
+Use if available

 If you're on VDSL you may be able to speed up your sync times by removing redundant DSL profiles so the integrated modem does not even try to use them.